FAANG/dcc-documentation/docs/api/validation.md

 ### Prerequisite

 Before using the validation service, you will need to fill out an excel template with details of your records.
-For more information about filling the template, please refer to the **Completing the template** page in the respective documentation sections depending on the record type.
+For more information about filling the template, please refer to the **Completing the template** page in the respective sections of the documentation depending on the record type.

 ### Validation endpoint